alessandroNarcisi96/PlagiarismDetector/README.md

 ###  Tasks, A-E

-Each text file contains an answer to one short question; these questions are labeled as tasks A-E. For example, Task A asks the question: "What is inheritance in object oriented programming?"
+Each text file contains an answer to one short question; these questions are labeled as tasks A-E. For example, Task A asks the question: "What is inheritance in object-oriented programming?"

 ### Categories of plagiarism